sled-group/PercepSync/README.md

 TTS Text: Hello, world!
 ```

-**NOTE: There is an issue where some TTS requests are not played through the audio output device on Linux.
-Typically, every other TTS requests are played.
-We don't know the root cause yet, but it will be fixed as soon as it is identified.**

 ## Perceptual Sensor Stream Data Format

 `PercepSync` uses [ZeroMQ](https://zeromq.org/) to publish data from different input devices.
 Data that can be synchronized will be synchronized and published to a single topic.
 The serialization format is [MessagePack](https://msgpack.org/).